vukivan/ModControl/README.md

 ## Requirements

--Windows 10
+- Windows 10
--Farming Simulator 19 or 22
+- Farming Simulator 19 or 22
--[.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) (if it's not installed, exe will ask you to install it)
+- [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) (if it's not installed, exe will ask you to install it)

 ## Isn't having all mods in one directory bad?